-Physicians are faced with levels of burn-off that is absolutely off the charts.
-After all, it seems like the paperwork continues to pileup no matter how hard we try to get administrative tasks done, the pressure makes our days drag or speed up so much that we aren’t sure how we are going to live through each shift, and sometimes it can just leave us feeling absolutely out of gas.
+Physicians are faced with levels of job burnout that is absolutely off the charts.
+After all, it seems like the paperwork continues to pile up despite efforts get administrative tasks done.
+The pressure to get this done makes their days drag so much that they aren’t sure how they are going to live through each shift.
+Sometimes it can just leave them feeling absolutely out of gas.
 Although locum tenens, depending on their position, tend to have a more flexible schedule and less paperwork than staff physicians, they are still at risk of experiencing burnout in their careers.
 It’s important to understand what burnout is and how it can affect your job performance.
 Check out these four facts about physician burnout.

 The most serious complication that can arise with overworked physicians is medical errors that are linked to the phenomenon.
 Most dire, is when physician burnout occurs for surgeons.
-Nearly 9% of surgeons believed that they had made a medical error within the past 3 months, according to a Mayo Clinic survey of nearly 8,000 surgeons.
+Nearly 9 percent of surgeons believed that they had made a medical error within the past three months, according to a Mayo Clinic survey of nearly 8,000 surgeons.
 Even more terrifying is that the majority of these errors were described as due to “individual error” and not systematic.
 Physicians who reported these errors tended to have high levels of emotional exhaustion as well as signs of depression.
 That’s one of the scarier facts about physician burnout.
 It’s also a good reminder that in order to take care of others, you need to take care of yourself first!